 Telephone Operators typically have very strong Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

 Also, Telephone Operators typically have moderate Social interests.
 Social occupations frequently involve working with, communicating with, and teaching people.
 These occupations often involve helping or providing service to others.

-Telephone Operators typically have moderate Realistic interests.
+Lastly, Telephone Operators typically have moderate Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

 Compared to most people, those working as a Telephone Operator tend to value Relationships, Support, and Independence.

 Most importantly, Telephone Operators strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.